square-foot/saashelp/README.md

 So here is this tiny little module that should do the trick.

 1. Help is written as separate topics using  DokuWiki. (see https://dokuwiki.org)
-2. See help file I wrote for my SaaS product, We.Spoke.Today  https://help.spoke.today
+2. See help file I wrote for my hybrid SaaS product, Git Winch  See its help here:  https://help.gitwinch.com
 3. Inside the SaaS application, just give the special data-* attribute 'data-help-id' for those elements where you want F1 key to popup help.
 4. The value of the above 'data-help-id' should be that of the wiki page in your dokuwiki.
 5. It can also detect the page name from the title attribute and/or id attribute of elements.
 If it can't find a help-id it would bubble up and search in parent and ancestors.
 If nothing is found, it will show the default help page.